 Lavender is known as the “Queen of the Herbs.”
-It has long been cherished for its silvery green foliage, its lovely light purple flowers that bloom over a long season, and of course, for its heavenly scent.
-With the new Phenomenal™ Lavender, more people than ever can enjoy the pleasures of growing this regal herb.
-More tolerant of heat and humidity in summer (as well as extreme cold in winter) than any Lavender you’re likely to find, Phenomenal™ makes it easy to keep this queen happy.
+It has long been cherished for its silvery green foliage, its lovely light purple flowers, and its heavenly scent.
+With the new Lavender Phenomenal™, more people than ever can enjoy the pleasures of growing this regal herb.
+It’s more tolerant of heat and humidity in summer as well as extreme cold in winter.

 Lavender Phenomenal™ was discovered in 2007 at Peace Tree Farm, the nursery of Lloyd and Candy Traven, in Kintnersville, Pennsylvania.
 A chance mutation of a popular Lavender variety called ‘Grosso’, it stood out from the rest of the crop by being tidier and more compact.
 After observing the new plant for a few years, Lloyd was amazed.
 In his 30 years of growing herbs, he had never seen a Lavender that performed so well and didn’t die out in the middle, like most Lavenders tend to do over time.
 It bloomed for an extra-long time, too.

 Phenomenal™ will transport you to the south of France.
 Close your eyes on a warm summer day, inhale its delightful scent, and you may picture yourself in Provence, where Lavender carpets the rolling hills as far as the eye can see.
 Lavender is grown as a field crop there, covering the landscape with purple stripes and filling the air with its fresh yet calming fragrance.